Higher-dimensional Einstein gravity

-Higher-dimensional Einstein gravity is any of various physical theories that attempt to generalise to higher dimensions various results of the well established theory of standard (four-dimensional) Einstein gravity, that is, general relativity.
-This attempt at generalisation has been strongly influenced in recent decades by string theory.
+Higher-dimensional Einstein gravity is any of various physical theories that attempt to generalize to higher dimensions various results of the standard (four-dimensional) Albert Einstein's gravitational theory, that is, general relativity.
+This attempt at generalization has been strongly influenced in recent decades by string theory.
+These extensions of general relativity are central to many modern theories of fundamental physics, including string theory, M-theory, and brane world scenarios.
+These models are used to explore theoretical aspects of gravity and spacetime in contexts beyond four-dimensional physics, and provide novel solutions to Einstein's equations, such as higher-dimensional black holes and black rings.

-At present, this work can probably be most fairly described as extended theoretical speculation.
+At present, these theories remain largely theoretical and lack direct observational or experimental support.
 Currently, it has no direct observational and experimental support, in contrast to four-dimensional general relativity.
 However, this theoretical work has led to the possibility of proving the existence of extra dimensions.
-This is best demonstrated by the proof of Harvey Reall and Roberto Emparan that there is a 'black ring' solution in 5 dimensions.
-If such a 'black ring' could be produced in a particle accelerator such as the Large Hadron Collider, this would provide the evidence that higher dimensions exist.
+This is demonstrated by the proof of Harvey Reall and Roberto Emparan that there is a 'black ring' solution in 5 dimensions.
+If such a 'black ring' could be produced in a particle accelerator such as the Large Hadron Collider, this could potentially provide evidence supporting the existence of extra dimensions.